McKenzy83/node-merged-pool/README.md

 Requirements
 ------------
-* node v0.10+
+* Node v0.10+
-* coin daemon for primay and auxillery coins (preferably one with a relatively updated API and not some crapcoin :p)
+* Coin daemon for primay and auxillery coins (preferably one with a relatively updated API and not some crapcoin :p)
+* Patience :)

 Example Usage
 -------------